 Averted in The Amazing Spider-Man.
 The mutated Dr. Curt Connors is referred to as "the Lizard" several times.
 Spider-Man himself, of course, is another clear aversion.

 Played straight and averted in the sequel though.
 Spider-Man is called such very frequently.
 Electro refers to himself as such even when he's just being tortured and continues to when he becomes a proper villain.
 Harry, however, isn't called the Green Goblin at all.
-The Rhino gets very little screen time but is only identified by his civilian name.
+The Rhino gets very little screen time but is only identified by his civilian name (though he calls himself The Rhino).
 We also have "Felicia" but she doesn't become Black Cat within the film.

 During the live action film adaptation of Casshern, the titular hero only refers to himself as "Casshern" once, and it isn't even near the climax of the movie.